Our People

 Steven Rapana

 As well as his Choir Leader role, Steven is a valued advisor around repertoire, vocal pedagogy and Tikanga Māori.
-Kate and Steven often work together, planning and conducting All Together Now performances and concerts, and share goals of mentoring and supporting other choral conductors to become community choir leaders.
+Kate and Steven work closely together, planning and conducting All Together Now performances and concerts, and share goals of mentoring and supporting other choral conductors to become community choir leaders.

 A New Zealander of Māori and Samoan extraction, Steven is best known for his arrangements and compositions of Pacific choral music.
 Tracing his family lineage back to his ancestral lands of the Hokianga in the north of Aotearoa, as well as to the Samoan villages of Sāfune and Sāmauga in Savai'i, and Vailoa (Aleipata) in Upolu, he was greatly influenced by the customs and music of both cultures.
 In particular his childhood involvement in traditional Samoan church life, through the insistence of his maternal grandparents, meant that music, both religious and cultural, was always a feature of his upbringing.